koliseoapi/react-forms/README.md

 });
 ```

-When any of these fields is modified, the corresponding change will be injected into `state[props.name]`, transforming into the corresponding type (number, date, etc) if necessary.
-The enclosing `Form` will run validations before triggering the `onSubmit` callback.
+When any of these fields is modified the change will be propagated into `state[props.name]`, transforming into the corresponding type (number, date, boolean).
+The enclosing `Form` will check that all validations have passed before triggering `onSubmit`.

 The list of exported components includes Form, Input (`text`, `number`, `checkbox` and `radio`), TextArea and Select.
+Radio buttons require a `RadioGroup` ancestor to handle exclusive `checked` state.

 ## Conversions